adnenabdessaied/VisDiag/README.md

 After downloading the data from the two links mentioned above, the images should be save in a directory that we will call  from now on `$IMAGES`.
 Its structure should look like this:
 <p align="center"><img src="assets/image_structure.png" alt="PHP Terminal style set text color" /></p>

-Now clone/download our repo to a path that we call `$REPO` and install all the requirements by executing the following in a terminal:
+Now clone/download our repo to a path that we will call `$REPO` and install all the requirements by executing the following in a terminal:
 ```bash
 cd $REPO
 pip install -r requirements.txt